PixelDev2/Multipurpose-discord-bot/README.md

-# ADD MORE SOON NO DONE COMING SOON!
+# ADD MORE SOON NOT DONE COMING SOON!

 # Public Bot and Discord Server!
 [📢 Join our Discord Server!](https://discord.gg/whpAuajamK)